GMT-458-Web-GIS/geogame-selimissi/README.md

 > **A global airport direction finding and geographic awareness game.**

-This project was developed within the scope of the **GMT-458 Web GIS** course's "Assignment 2: GeoGame." [cite_start]It is a time-based web application designed to test players' sense of geographic direction and knowledge of global city locations using an airport departure scenario[cite: 1, 2, 4].
+This project was developed within the scope of the **GMT-458 Web GIS** course's "Assignment 2: GeoGame."
+It is a time-based web application designed to test players' sense of geographic direction and knowledge of global city locations using an airport departure scenario.

-🔗 **Live Demo:** [Insert your GitHub Pages link here if available]

 ---